majkamichal/naivebayes/README.md

 ## 3\.
 Usage

-The `naivebayes` package provides a user friendly implementation of the Naïve Bayes algorithm via formula interace and classical combination of the matrix/data.frame containing the features and a vector with the class labels.
+The `naivebayes` package provides a user friendly implementation of the Naïve Bayes algorithm via formula interlace and classical combination of the matrix/data.frame containing the features and a vector with the class labels.
 All functions can recognize missing values, give an informative warning and more importantly - they can handle them.
 In